-The following recommendations focus on retail dining, improving the guest experience and addressing long-term needs from location, cuisine offerings, trends and access to food on campus.
+The following recommendations focus on retail dining, improving the guest experience, and addressing long-term needs from location, cuisine offerings, trends, and access to food on campus.

-The images and concepts used in the following vision plan attempt to visualize the intended mood and conceptualize design direction.
+The images and concepts used in the following vision plan attempt to visualize the intended mood and conceptualize the design direction.
 These images do not represent actual concept renderings for proposed spaces.

 2019 - Student Center South

-Mondo Subs is a retail brand with an original personality, offering high quality unique gourmet sub sandwiches, flatbreads, signature sides and distinctive, warm homemade spiced chips.
+Mondo Subs is a retail brand with an original personality, offering high-quality unique gourmet sub sandwiches, flatbreads, signature sides and distinctive, warm homemade spiced chips.

 2019 – Student Center Satellite